How to Use Nintendo Parental Controls and Keep Gaming Safe

 To control communications, open the Parental Controls app and tap on the Console Settings.

 Tap on the Restriction Level and choose an option to disable social features for kids of different age groups.
-You can also find settings here to turn off communication with other players, such as text chat and voice chat supported via the Nintendo Switch Online mobile app, as well as the ability to post screenshots to social media.
+You can also find settings here to turn off communication with other players, such as text chat, video chat and voice chat supported via the Nintendo Switch Online mobile app, as well as the ability to post screenshots to social media.

 Step 7.
 Monitoring Play History Through the App

-Open the Nintendo Switch Parental Controls and go to Play Activity or Monthly Summary to see a detailed breakdown of what your child has been playing, and for how long.
+Open the Nintendo Switch Parental Controls app and go to Play Activity or Monthly Summary to see a detailed breakdown of what your child has been playing, and for how long.

 Step 8.
 Restricting Nintendo eShop Purchases

-In the Console Settings menu, look for the link to Parental Controls in Nintendo Account.
+In the Systems Settings menu, look for the link to Parental Controls in Nintendo Account.
 Then choose your child’s Nintendo account on the next page.
 Tap or click on Spending/Purchases and check the box to disable purchasing.
 Save your changes before continuing.

 Pros & Limitations of Nintendo’s Built-In Controls